-- Video Thru (cinch/composite) Connect your TV, VCR etc. here.
-The video signal you feed in at 2, is passed on in analog form through 1, for example to the television. - Composite input (cinch) Connect your analog video source here.
-The video signal is passed on in analog form through 1, for example to the television, and output to the PC in digital form through 4.

-- S-Video input (Y/C) If your analog video source has an S-Video output signal, we recommend using this input.
-The video signal is output to the PC in digital form through 4. - 4 USB 2.0 output For connecting to your PC.
+- Video Thru (cinch/composite)-Connect your TV/VCR, etc. here.
+The video signal that is fed to 2 is sent on in analog form, for example to a television, through 1. - Composite input (cinch)-connect your analog video source here.
+The video signal is sent on in analog form from 1 to a television for example, and is output digitally from 1 to the PC. - S video input (Y/C)-If your analog video source has an S video output signal, we recommend that you use this input.
+The video signal is output digitally to the PC via 4. - 4 USB 2.0 output-for connecting a PC.